 WE CONCLUDE that the Ozone Hole is caused exclusively by Chlorine-36 based destruction of Ozone in the upper atmosphere.

 See?
 Anything which happens to be correlated to some substance found in our sky, and a man-made substance production history, can fit into the next Ozone Hole or other promotion.
 That would cover practically everything.
 From this perspective, an ozone or greenhouse gas researcher only needs unwavering support from a plurality of academic peers.
 It also helps to have unflinching media support.
-In a subsequent post I’ll explore some intermittent communications I’ve had with Dr. Newman (some perhaps ongoing) and with media leaders at the Public Broadcasting Network (PBS).
-That is in line with this site’s commitment to transparency in climate science and the media coverage thereof.

 *Gaia Hypothesis: not really a hypothesis but simply a notion, shared by countless others from time immemorial, that the planet is alive.